RajatVerma999/Earthquake-Detector-with-email-alert/Earthquake-Detector with alert/README.md

 This multi-level alert system ensures that both local (LED and buzzer) and remote (email notification) alerts are activated in the event of seismic activity.

+> **Important Note:**
+> The buzzer can generate small physical vibrations when it sounds, especially on lightweight setups like a breadboard.
+These vibrations may be picked up again by the ADXL335 sensor, causing a **feedback loop** where the sensor continuously detects motion.
+> As a result, the system may **keep triggering the alarm** (blinking LED and buzzer) even after the actual vibration has stopped.
+>
+> To avoid this:
+> - Place the buzzer and sensor on **separate surfaces**.
+> - Use a **rubber pad or foam** under the sensor to dampen false detection.
+> - Optionally, **disconnect the buzzer during testing**, or add a **delay in code** to allow the system to stabilize after one alert.

 ---

 ## Setup Instructions